Maya Charity – Chok Education

 At present, the charity is supporting Melody School in Chimaltenango, Guatemala, which has been set up to provide equality schooling to underprivileged Maya children.
 It is run purely by donations.

 Donations, however small, are much appreciated.
-Please contact Chok Education if you would like to make a donation.
-You can donate by cheque or bank transfer.
+You can donate through paypal above, or by cheque or bank transfer.